JezwinThomas/arduino-programs/mini_1/README.md

 ## LCD display
-Arduino sketch that make use of LCD display, 3 LEDs and a push button pushing the button will change the text displayed in the LCD as well as the LED that is ON
+Arduino sketch that make use of LCD display, 3 LEDs and a push button. <br>
+The button changes the text displayed in the LCD as weel the LED which is turned ON.